top of page

 • Judges will not be available to discuss individual entries; the judges' decision is final;

-• Winners will be notified by email and invited to the Awards Show which takes place on 5 September 2023; a list of winners will be published on our website; photographs of your garden may be used for marketing purposes.
+• Winners will be notified by email and invited to the Awards Show which takes place in September 2024; a list of winners will be published on our website; photographs of your garden may be used for marketing purposes.
+Full details of the Awards Event will be announced in due course.

 Nominate: